dbwest/ezminingrig/README.md

     - Your workers name
   - safely eject the thumbdrive
 - Put the mining OS thumbdrive in the nuc
 - Plug a keyboard and a monitor into the NUC
+- Power the nuc on and mash F10 while it is turning on so you get a boot selection menu.
+Choose boot off USB stick
+- Configure the worker in minerstat to
+  - Mine ethash (I currently use nbminer for this)
+  - Send to a pool (consider nanopool https://eth.nanopool.org/)
+    - get the pool address, e.g. eth-us-west1.nanopool.org:9999, and save it in minerstat in the address editor and gitve it a name you can remember, e.g. NANO-ETH

 ## Tested Configurations (specs with no default settings and no custom overclock settings in MinerOS)
 | GPU       | Ethash HashRate |